theturboturnip/harper/harper-core/tests/text/tagged/The Great Gatsby.md

 >
 #
 > There was a   faint    , barely perceptible movement of the water    as    the fresh    flow
-# +     VPt D/P NSg/VB/J .
+# R+    VPt D/P NSg/VB/J .
 R      NSg/J       N🅪Sg     P  D   N🅪Sg/VB+ NSg/R D   NSg/VB/J NSg/VB+
 > from one        end     urged its     way    toward the drain   at    the other    .
 With little      ripples
 # P    NSg/I/VB/J NSg/VB+ VP/J  ISg/D$+ NSg/J+ J/P    D   NSg/VB+ NSg/P D   NSg/VB/J .
 P    NPr/I/J/Dq+ NPl/V3+
 > that          were    hardly the shadows of waves   , the laden mattress moved irregularly down